sw0/Slin.Masking/README.md

         "Pattern": "pan/(?<pan>\\d{15,16})"
       }
     ],
-    "NamedFormatterDefintions": {
+    "NamedFormatters": {
       //NOTE: definition names here are case-insensitive.
-      //For a given Name(unique and ignore case), the formatter defintion contains:
+      //For a given Name(unique and ignore case), the formatter contains:
       //  valid Format,
       //  optional ValuePattern and IgnoreCase for value pattern.
 ValuePattern can be regular expression(simple regex usage).
       //  default true of Enabled.